l7mp/stunner/README.md

   load-balancing pool.
 Note that this problem is [universal](https://webrtchacks.com/webrtc-media-servers-in-the-cloud) in WebRTC, but we plan to do something about it in a later STUNner release so stay tuned.
-* [STUN/TURN over TCP](https://www.rfc-editor.org/rfc/rfc6062.txt) is not supported at the moment.
+* [TURN over TCP](https://www.rfc-editor.org/rfc/rfc6062.txt) is not supported at the moment.

 ## Milestones